roman-milk/roman-milk.github.io/confidence.md

+===

- ****** Confidence Ch.
-01 ****** byBoratus© I looked down at the raven-haired vixen before me, dutifully sucking my cock as her fingers gently played with my balls.
+I looked down at the raven-haired vixen before me, dutifully sucking my cock as her fingers gently played with my balls.
 It was amazing how much my life had changed in such a short time.
 Only weeks ago I was a thirty-five year-old virgin and now this girl woman before me, this sexy, intelligent, seductive beauty would not only have sex with me, but she'd do practically anything I'd tell her to do.
 For a while anyway.

  She glanced up at me to check if I was enjoying her services.
 I smiled with approval and she did something that sent a jolt of pleasure through my entire body.
 My head whipped back as I moaned.
 When I looked back down she smiled at me before doing it again.
 Playful minx.
 I decided to remind who was in charge by grabbing her head and shoving my cock as deeply into her mouth as I could.
 I don't have a big cock.
 I would have to say I'm average.
 In fact, average would be the best way to describe me; average height, average weight, average looks, average salary.
 I don't work out.
 I'll play sports when I'm invited, which is generally during summer months when a random game breaks out at the park.
 I'm pretty much a geek into sci-fi and video games, but I love watching football too.
 I hang out with my buds at the bar on Saturday nights, never scoring, and on Sundays at one of our houses, killing enemy soldiers, zombies, or each other in various games.
 I have a 9-5 blue collar job and a manageable credit card debt.